 In web design, Fitts’s Law states that bigger-sized objects are easier to engage with because less effort is required from users to click on them.
 In regards to text and typography, Smashing Magazine calculates some average sizes appropriate for headings and body copy:

 - Body copy → 12-14 pixels

-As we have explained thoroughly in this blog post, different colours have different psychological links to them that affects viewers’ perception of the objects.
+As we have explained thoroughly in this blog post, different colours have different psychological links to them that affect viewers’ perception of the objects.
 Bright colours are naturally more attention-grabbing, followed by rich darker colours and lighter tints.
 Muted, subdued colours lay at the bottom of the colour hierarchy.

 3. Layout and alignment

-Layout and alignment plays a major key in visually telling users what is most important.
+Layout and alignment play a major key in visually telling users what is most important.
 For example, having a body of text and a sidebar next to it will lead users’ eyes through the text, then the sidebar as follow-up CTA (this is especially true in web design).
-Objects placed at the top or smackdab in the middle also tends to garner most attention at first glance.
+Objects placed at the top or smackdab in the middle also tend to garner most attention at first glance.

 Repeating styles tells viewers that the content is a unit.
-For instance, this blogpost is written in a cohesive style.
+For instance, this blog post is written in a cohesive style.
 Say, we disrupt the organised layout and use red text on this paragraph, it would break the repetition and instantly draw attention on the element that is different — that is, the red text.
 Another example is the use of hyperlinks.
 Links are usually underlined, and you know right away that it is clickable.

 6. Texture and style

 Using various styles and textures can help visually diversify content hierarchy.
 Using different fonts in a project, or textured backgrounds that juxtapose each other can lead users’ eyes to the most dominant of the elements.